 Avoid polarized lenses for indoor glasses

-Polarization of lenses might sound like a good idea, especially if glare wreaks havoc on your eyes, but it will likely create more problems than it will help.
+Polarization of lenses might sound like a good idea if glare wreaks havoc on your eyes (and it usually is great for outdoor wear!), but it will likely create more problems than it will help when worn inside.
 Specifically, it can make it harder to read your mobile device or computer screen, and it often increases the overall darkness of the lenses too.
 We have also found that polarized lenses can create visual distortion for some people—particularly if the chosen frame style has noticeable curvature.

 Additional coatings can enhance therapeutic tints